alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/context.md

 - Context capture: identity-level commitments shift to satisfy the immediate context (drift)
 - Context blindness: fails to adapt when adaptation is allowed and necessary
-- Context laundering: uses “context” as justification for inconsistent behavior
+- Context laundering: uses context as justification for inconsistent behavior
 - Context = self: treats the current prompt as identity-defining (role-based collapse)

 ## Adjacent terms (what it is not)